Railroad Tracks, Prickly Bushes, Mosquitoes, and Mud Make for a Little Too Much Challenge

 You know, railroad tracks are not great for a bike.

-I’m not talented enough to ride on the rail during my cycling adventure.
+I’m not talented enough to ride on the rail.
 So I let a bit of air out of my tires and started riding down the middle.

 It was amazing to see how much steel is left around the tracks: spikes, braces, anchors.